-Linking VOD to other vegetation indices has been the source of many previous studies.
-Saatchi et al. (2011) demonstrates that L-band satellite radar estimations of above ground biomass (AGB) are strongly impacted by forest structure, and Mialon et al. (2020) shows poor correlations between L-band VOD and estimated AGB over heavily forested areas of the Northern hemisphere.
+Linking VOD to other vegetation indices was investigated in previous studies.
+Saatchi et al. (2011) demonstrates that L-band satellite radar estimations of above ground biomass (AGB) are strongly impacted by forest structure, and Mialon et al. (2020)

-Additionally, Rodríguez-Fernández et al. (2018) and Scholze et al. (2019) found that L-band VOD conveys large amounts of information relative to AGB, primarily related to wood biomass in forested areas.
-Teubner et al. (2021) found that while X-band VOD correlates well with in situ FLUXNET observations of GPP, L-band VOD is poorly correlated to GPP over either low of high vegetation types.

-The VOD dataset used in this study is the Vegetation Optial Depth Climate Archive (VODCA) (Moesinger et al., 2020), which combines the VOD retrievals from numerous sensors into spatially homogeneous series, extending the periods of data between sensors.
+- 85 shows poor correlations between L-band VOD and estimated AGB over heavily forested areas of the Northern hemisphere.
+Additionally, Rodríguez-Fernández et al. (2018) and Scholze et al. (2019) find that L-band VOD conveys large amounts of information relative to AGB, primarily related to wood biomass in forested areas.
+Teubner et al. (2021) find that while X-band VOD correlates well with in situ FLUXNET observations of GPP, L-band VOD is poorly correlated to GPP over either low of high vegetation types. - 90 The VOD dataset used in this study is the Vegetation Optial Depth Climate Archive (VODCA) (Moesinger et al., 2020), which combines the VOD retrievals from numerous sensors into spatially homogeneous series, extending the periods of data between sensors.
 With this combination, VOD retrievals are, on average over the CONUS domain, between every at temporal frequencies between 1 and 2 days.
-This study seeks to use the link between LAI and VOD, to transform VOD into a proxy of LAI and assimilate it as LAI in LDAS-Monde.
+This study seeks to use the link between LAI and $\frac{\text{VOD}, \text{X-band VOD}}{\text{VOD}}$ to transform VOD into a proxy of LAI and assimilate it as LAI in LDAS-Monde.

-The goal of this study is to examine the impact of the assimilation of the more frequent VOD observations, as well as investigate future uses of VOD data in the LDAS-Monde system.
+95 The goal of this study is to We examine the impact of the assimilation of the more frequent VOD observations, as well as and we investigate future uses of VOD data in the LDAS-Monde system.
 Section 2 of this article details LDAS-Monde, the satellite derived data used in our data assimilation, the independent observations used for evaluation, as well as outlining the experiment setup and assimilation scenarios.
 Section 3 provides comparisons of LAI and VOD data as well as the results of these experiments and the evaluation against our measuring datasets.
-Section 4 goes into discussion about the meaning of the results, and how they can be interpreted.
+Section 4 goes into discussion about the meaning of the

+100 results, and how they can be interpreted.
 And section 5 provides conclusion on the work, as well as highlighting future work in the same direction.